Pizza Dough Recipe

 Find out how to make perfect classic pizza dough that bakes into a crust that’s crispy on the bottom and tender inside.

 Homemade pizza has been a tradition in my family for many many years.
 My dad was always trying to get the dough just right, and my family likes coming up with unique topping ideas.
+This pizza dough works great in our Ooni Pizza oven.

 On our most recent trip to Italy, I worked on my pizza dough, sauce, and baking recipes and techniques to share with you.
 Pizza varies throughout Italy, as it does elsewhere in the world.
 One of our favorite Tuscan pizza restaurants, La Cantina, makes pizza cracker-thin, while Gusta Pizza, one of my favorites in Florence is thicker and chewier.
 This post is all about making classic homemade pizza dough.
 If you love Italian food like we do, you’ll also love my homemade Pomodoro Sauce, Tomato Bruschetta, Vegan Eggplant Parmesan, Farro Salad, Aperol Spritz, and Affogato.